C9312B4DC0/PSProfile_CurrentUserAllHosts/README.md

 # PSProfile_CurrentUserAllHosts
-This is a public backup of my current PowerShell CurrentUserAllHosts profile.ps1
+This is a public backup of my current PowerShell CurrentUserAllHosts profile